Skip to content

 The statuses may change as applications are processed.
 This is information for the student on what stage the procedure is at, but it is not an administrative decision on whether or not to grant the scholarship.

 Information on whether or not the scholarship was awarded is an administrative decision.
-Such a decision can be received in person at the dean's office by appointment within 14 days of the email information, or you can immediately request that it be sent by snail mail (if it is not received within 14 days of receiving the email, it will be sent to the mailing address).
-If the student does not agree with the decision, within 14 days of receiving it, he/she can appeal it, that is, submit a letter and deliver it to the dean's office in person or send it by snail mail.
+Such a decision can be picked up in person at the dean's office by appointment within 14 days of the email information, or one can immediately request that it be sent by snail mail (if it is not picked up within 14 days of receiving the email, it will be sent to the mailing address).
+If the student does not agree with the decision, within 14 days of receiving it, he/she can appeal it, that is, submit a paper letter and deliver it to the dean's office in person or send it by snail mail.

 Documents